Under the Sand: Production

+Principal photography began from 15 March 2000 to 15 April 2000.

 Reception

-On review aggregator website Rotten Tomatoes, the film has a rating of 93% based on 73 critics, with an average rating of 7.5/10.

 The Swedish filmmaker Ingmar Bergman admired Sous le sable, claimed that he watched the film several times.

 The film was listed as The New York Times's Critic's Pick by A. O. Scott, who said that "Ozon gives the movie to Ms. Rampling, whose performance is like a perfectly executed piano étude".

 Variety's Derek Elley called the film "An exquisite reflection on personal bereavement", and called Charlotte Rampling's performance as "career-best".
 He then went on saying that "Under the Sand reps a hard commercial sell but could unearth solid niche business with critical support and devoted distrib[ution]s".

 Marjorie Baumgarten of The Austin Chronicle called film's director "a rare talent", while Lisa Schwarzbaum of Entertainment Weekly awarded the film with a "B+" score and called Rampling a "magnificent, coolly alluring fifty-something siren".

 According to Ed Gonzalez of Slant Magazine, "[Under the Sand] is fraught with all sorts of erotic displacements and rituals of denial".